naweli777/naweli777/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/naweli-verma-2a0374176/)

 ## About Me :
 **I am Naweli Verma.
-I am a Full-stack Developer ,I love to build and fix creative products.
+I am a Full-stack Developer,I love to build and fix creative products.
 I am very much into startups, books, photography, writing, desigining and doodling.
 When I am not building products, you can find me watching Harry Potter and reading books. :books:**

 **Languages and Tools:**